impupindersingh/updated-shopify_app-skeleton/README.md

       /your_proj/oauth.php

-3. At third if you are getting some error that missing_URI or whitespace in uri on installetion of public app for shopify then you have to commit you conf.php file and just add there a single line for that.
+3. At third if you are getting some error that missing_URI or whitespace in uri on installetion of public app for shopify then you have to commit your conf.php file and just add there a single line for that.

+      /your_proj/conf.php

       define('REDIRECT_URI', 'http://yourdomain.com/your_project/oauth.php');